FNALLPC/lpc-scripts/README.md

     ```
 * Using the `ENV()` function in the JDL file may not function as intended, since it will be evaluated on the host node, rather than inside the container with your environment set up.
 * Commands that require tty input (such as `nano` or `emacs -nw`) will not work with `call_host`.
-* Calling multiple commands at once with `call_host` can break the pipe if the commands are separated by semicolons and a non-final command fails.
-    The symptom of this will be that subsequent host commands hang, and pressing ctrl+C will give the error message "Interrupted system call".
+* Occasionally, if a command fails (especially when calling multiple commands separated by semicolons), the pipe will break and the terminal will appear to hang.
+The message "Interrupted system call" may be shown.
     It is necessary to exit and reenter the container (in order to create a new pipe) if this occurs.
-    To avoid this, chain multiple commands using logical operators (`&&` or `||`), or surround all the commands in `()` (thereby running them in a subshell).
+    To prevent this, chain multiple commands using logical operators (`&&` or `||`), or surround all the commands in `()` (thereby running them in a subshell).
 * Stopping a command in progress with ctrl+C is disabled (to avoid breaking the pipe as described in the previous item).
 * Suspending a command with ctrl+Z is not supported and may break the session.